 The Council requests the following supporting information with a planning application.
-This is the minimum requirement to be included in your supporting document to enable us to validate your application.
+The information required to support your planning application will be dependent on what your reserved matters are and may include all or some the documents listed below.
 If enough information is not provided within your supporting document, it is likely to cause delays to the consideration process.